- Start date: September

 - design a clinical trial

-The class will introduce the concepts of cancer incidence and the molecular basis of cancer before studying the hallmarks of cancer specifically to allow understanding of how targeting these hallmarks has the potential to create therapeutic differentials which maximise tumour kill and minimise toxicity.
+This exciting class which is always a firm favourite with the students will introduce the concepts of cancer incidence and the molecular and cellular basis of cancer.
+Then you’ll go on to study the hallmarks of cancer specifically and how targeting these hallmarks has the potential to create therapeutic benefit.
+You’ll gain knowledge on how these therapiesmaximise tumour kill and minimise toxicity.

-In the final component of the class you'll gain an understanding of the needs and problems faced by the cancer patients and healthcare providers, with respect to the practical and financial implications of cancer treatment.
+In the final component of the class, you'll gain an understanding of the needs and problems faced by cancer patients and healthcare providers as well as the Pharmaceutical Industry with respect to the practical and financial implications of cancer treatment.

-This class will provide you with an overview of medicinal chemistry principles and consideration of what is a 'drug' and how to develop one by understanding the importance of ADMET and PK in drug development.
+This class will provide you with an overview of medicinal chemistry principles and consideration of what a 'drug' is.
+You will learn how to develop drugs by understanding the importance of ADMET and PK in drug development.
 You'll examine the key overriding issues in cancer drug formulation and delivery providing you with an understanding of the cancer drug discovery pipeline.

-Over a 10-week period from May until the end of August, you'll undertake a research project of your choice under the supervision of a leading researcher in their field.
+Over a 10-week period from May until the end of August, you'll undertake a research project of your choice.
+You’ll be supervised by one of our academics, who are all leading researchers in their field.

 Students with alternative entry standards or professional experience may also be considered and are usually admitted in the first instance to the Diploma course.
 Upon satisfactory completion of all Semester 1 assessment, these students will be offered the chance to transfer to the MSc programme.